-- The Water Meter Department responded to 6,248 service calls with 572 of them direct meter replacements in addition to meter reading and meter change outs.
+- The Water Meter Department responded to 5743 service calls with 520 of them direct meter replacements in addition to meter reading and meter change outs.
 We currently have 340 large meters on radio read including most of our larger buildings and complexes.
-The department currently tracks and maintains records for 470 Back Flow Cross Connection devices located in the City of Binghamton and we have several employees certified for back flow testing which take care of our in house devices. - The Water Distribution Department replaced 17 hydrants, repaired 19 main breaks replaced 16 water services and over 180 feet of new water main including 13 gate valves in addition to standard duties and street reconstruction projects.
-We also respond to numerous service calls and many late nights and after hour repairs.
+The Department currently tracks and maintains records for 470 Back Flow Cross Connection devices located in the City of Binghamton and we have several employees certified for back flow testing which take care of our in house devices. - The Water Distribution Department replaced 13 hydrants, repaired 19 main breaks replaced 20 water services and over 180 feet of new water main including 6 gate valves in addition to standard duties and street reconstruction projects.
+We also respond to numerous service calls and many late nights and after hour repairs. - Our Street utility and reconstruction work included 4,117 Feet of new water main ranging from 6" 12" diameters.
+85 new and replaced water service lines.
+20 new fire hydrants.
+21 new system gate valves.
+These replacements help us continue to serve our community for years into the future.